boldbi/bold-bi-docs/docs/cloud-bi/visualizing-data/visualization-widgets/pivot-grid.md

 If more than one data is added to `Value(s)` field and then grid column is separated based on the number of data attached to `Value(s)` field, as shown in above image.

-Click the `Settings` option to change the name by using the `Rename` option and the required summary type from the available summary types shown in `Settings.`
+Click the `Settings` option to change the name by using the `Rename` option and the required summary type from the available summary types shown in `Settings`.

 ![pivot-grid_valueSettingIcon](/static/assets/cloud/visualizing-data/visualization-widgets/images/pivot-grid/settings-value.png)

 #### Filtering data

 You can filter the data to be displayed in pivot grid by using filter.
-For more details, refer [filter](/cloud-bi/visualizing-data/working-with-widgets/configuring-widget-filters/).
+For more details, refer [filter](/embedded-bi/visualizing-data/working-with-widgets/configuring-widget-filters/).

 ![pivot-grid_valueSettingFilter](/static/assets/cloud/visualizing-data/visualization-widgets/images/pivot-grid/pivot-gridfilter.png)

 #### Formatting data

 You can format the data to be displayed in the pivot grid by using format option.
-For more details, refer [measure format](/cloud-bi/visualizing-data/working-with-widgets/formatting-measure-type-column/)
+For more details, refer [measure format](/embedded-bi/visualizing-data/working-with-widgets/formatting-measure-type-column/)

 ![pivot-grid_valueSettingFormat](/static/assets/cloud/visualizing-data/visualization-widgets/images/pivot-grid/pivot-gridformat.png)